 Will participating in GSF impact my financial aid package and loans for next year?

 Possibly.
 Federal regulations require that summer FWS funds be included as part of a student’s academic year resources.
-Your summer 2019 FWS allocation will be reflected in your award package for the 2019-20 academic year.
+Your summer 2020 FWS allocation will be reflected in your award package for the upcoming academic year.
 As such, any summer FWS earnings will reduce your eligibility for educational student loans by the same amount.
-However, summer FWS awards will typically only impact students who plan to borrow the maximum educational loans for the academic year.
+However, summer FWS awards will typically only impact students who plan to borrow the maximum educational loans for the upcoming academic year.
 In the event that a borrower’s eligibility for student loans is affected by GSF, the Financial Aid Office will work with each student individually to review their particular situation.
 In certain cases, students may be able to adjust their academic year budget to allow for additional borrowing to offset the FWS earnings (see below for LRAP considerations).
-If you are concerned about the impact of FWS on your 2019-20 loan borrowing, please contact the Financial Aid Office.
+If you are concerned about the impact of FWS on your 2020-21 loan borrowing, please contact the Financial Aid Office.
 The Financial Aid staff will be happy to review your situation and counsel you accordingly.

 If my financial aid situation is reviewed and federal regulations allow the Financial Aid Office staff to adjust my academic year budget for additional borrowing to offset part/all of the FWS earnings, will this budget adjustment/offset impact the educational loans covered by LRAP?